mage/mage/lib/serviceDiscovery/Readme.md

 ## Configuration

 To use service discovery, configuration is mandatory.
 Due to the nature of cloud based solutions such as Amazon EC2, mDNS will fail to work correctly and you will need to setup an alternative.
-For now the only alternative is zookeeper.
+Possible alternatives are `zookeeper` and `consul`.

-The `mDNS` configuration is as follows:
+The [`mDNS`](./engines/mdns) configuration is as follows:

 ```yaml
 server: